 Remember this season’s care is next season’s flowers.
 In containers or in the ground you can plant different bulbs to give variations in height and colour.

 Bulbs are a gardener’s best friend, they are easy to grow and need very little attention, yet flower readily giving your spring garden a burst of colour and fragrance after a long winter.

-A good tip to growing successful bulbs is to choose healthy well sized bulbs and to purchase them early in the season whilst there is a good selection.
-It’s a good idea to check bulbs carefully, if there are many in a packet try and get a good look at each of them.
-Avoid any bulbs that are soft, small, shriveled, or discoloured.
+A good tip to growing successful bulbs is to choose healthy well-sized bulbs and to purchase them early in the season whilst there is a good selection.
+It’s a good idea to check bulbs carefully.
+If there are many in a packet, try and get a good look at each of them.
+Avoid any bulbs that are soft, small, shrivelled, or discoloured.